Andy Kain: Career

 Kain joined Featherstone Rovers on loan from the Widnes Vikings in 2007 and was part of the grand final-winning team, the loan deal was made permanent in 2008.

 He announced his retirement in May 2017.

 Genealogical information

-Andy Kain is the cousin of the rugby league / who played in the 2000s and 2010s for the Featherstone Rovers (Heritage No. 923), and the Hunslet Hawks; Stuart Kain.
+Andy Kain is the cousin of the rugby league / who played in the 2000s and 2010s for Featherstone Rovers, and the Hunslet Hawks; Stuart Kain.